fergd/boiler-site/README.md

 Boiler Site
 ===========
+Boilerplate websites so I can quickly get up and running with ideas.
+I have only made boilerplates for languages/tech I've used, so you're not going to find any in-depth coding frameworks here.

+Branches TOC
+---
+Check out other branches for different starter templates.
+- (master) boiler-naked
+- boiler-jekyll
+- boiler-sass
+- boiler-vue

+Boiler-Naked
+---
 A very barbones startup environment.
 Literally no frills.
 Good for trying out an idea super quick like.

 What's in the box?